Vennyhedgie/Thief-Spear-Reffect-Pack/README.md

 Helps keep track of the spear's combo chains, as well as Distracting Throw's uptime.

+It's highly recommended to pair this pack with the thief stealth pack: https://github.com/Vennyhedgie/Thief-Stealth-Reffect-Pack

 This pack comes with two options.
 Spear icons or simple icons:

 Spear icons use the icons for slot 2 since they have generally more distinctive graphics, being animal themed: